bbc/radio-now-next-qc/README.md

 Have a play
 -----------

-The main BBC Radio Now.qtz file will open in your local copy of quartz composer, where you tinker with all the settings.
+The main BBC Radio Now.qtz file will open in your local copy of [Quartz Composer](http://developer.apple.com/graphicsimaging/quartz/quartzcomposer.html), where you can tinker with all the settings.

 Run as Screensaver
 ------------------